meowwtama/tp/docs/DeveloperGuide.md

 ### Launch and shutdown

-1. Initial launch
+1. Initial launch.
    1. Download `mybookshelf.jar` and save it into an empty folder.
    1. Using the command prompt / terminal, navigate to the directory (using `cd`) where `mybookshelf.jar` is saved.
    1. Launch the app by running `java -jar mybookshelf.jar`.
    1. Expected: Shows the GUI with a set of sample contacts.

-2. Saving window preferences
+2. Saving window preferences.
    1. After resizing the window to your preferred size and moving it to your preferred location, these preferences will be auto-saved at the end of each session.
    1. Closing and re-launching the app loads this changes automatically.
    1. Expected: The most recent window size and location is retained.

-3. Exiting the app using `exit` command
+3. Exiting the app using `exit` command.
    1. Type `exit` to the command box.
    1. Expected: The app window closes.

-4. Exiting the app by clicking the close button
+4. Exiting the app by clicking the close button.
    1. Navigate to the top right corner of MyBookshelf.
    1. Click the close button.
    1. Expected: The app window closes.